Mircea Stoenescu: Club career

 Stoenescu, nicknamed "Basul", was born on 11 October 1943 in Bucharest, Romania.
 He started his career by playing at the junior squads of Dinamo București, winning a national title at children level in 1959 and one at junior level in 1961.
 He made his Divizia A debut on 9 July 1961, playing for The Red Dogs under coach Traian Ionescu in a 2–0 home victory against Steagul Roșu Brașov.
 In the following season he made one league appearance as the club won the title.
 Afterwards, Stoenescu went to play for two seasons at Divizia B club Dinamo Obor București.
 Subsequently, he spent another two seasons at Divizia A team Dinamo Pitești with whom he reached the 1965 Cupa României final, where coach Virgil Mărdărescu used him for the entire match in their 2–1 loss to Știința Cluj.

 In 1965, Stoenescu returned to Dinamo București for an eight-season spell in which he won two titles.
 In the first, coaches Nicolae Dumitru and Ionescu used him in 20 games, and in the second coach Ion Nunweiller gave him eight appearances in which he scored once.
 He also played four Cupa României finals, winning only the one in 1968, as coach Bazil Marian used him the entire match in the 3–1 win over Rapid București in the final.

-He made his last Divizia A appearance on 5 November 1972, playing in Dinamo's 1–0 away loss to ASA Târgu Mureș, having a total of 158 matches with 11 goals in the competition, also totaling seven appearances in European competitions (including four games in the Inter-Cities Fairs Cup).
+He made his last Divizia A appearance on 5 November 1972, playing in Dinamo's 1–0 away loss to ASA Târgu Mureș, totaling 158 matches with 11 goals in the competition and seven appearances in European competitions (including four games in the Inter-Cities Fairs Cup).
 Stoenescu ended his playing career in 1975, after spending two seasons at Divizia B team Dinamo Slatina.